 Why Open Notes in Mental Health Therapy?

-After you have a visit with your therapist or other behavioral or mental health provider, essential information from the visit is summarized in notes that become part of your medical record.
+After you have a visit with your therapist or other behavioral or mental health provider, he or she summarizes information from the visit in a note that becomes part of your medical record.

-In 1996, the Health Insurance Portability and Accountability Act (HIPAA) gave patients the legal right to receive and review the contents of their medical records, and that includes the therapy notes written by psychiatrists, psychologists, social workers, and others.
-However, HIPPA doesn’t guarantee easy access to one’s medical record.
+In 1996, the federal Health Insurance Portability and Accountability Act (HIPAA) gave patients the legal right to receive and review the contents of their medical records, including therapy notes written by psychiatrists, psychologists, social workers, and others.
+However, HIPAA doesn’t guarantee easy access to one’s medical record.
 In fact, the process of requesting records can be tedious, time consuming, and sometimes expensive.

-In 2014, researchers and mental health providers at Beth Israel Deaconess Medical Center (BIDMC) wrote an article outlining why they believe that open notes can be a valuable part of therapy for many patients managing mental/behavioral health and illness:
+In 2014, researchers and mental health professionals at Beth Israel Deaconess Medical Center (BIDMC) published an article outlining why they believe that open notes can be a valuable part of therapy for many patients managing mental/behavioral health and illness.

 “By writing notes useful to both patients and ourselves and then inviting them to read what we write, we may help patients address their mental health issues more actively and reduce the stigma they experience.”